mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 ​

 ## Exercise
+- In your terminal, go inside your `unit_03/section/w08d02/morning_exercise` folder.
-- Create a directory
+- Create a directory called `branch_test`
 - CD into it
-- touch file1.txt
+- touch file1.md
 - git init
 - make your init commit
 - create and checkout into test-branch1
-- touch file2.txt
+- touch file2.md
 - commit
 - check back into master branch
+- is file2.md there?
+Why or why not?

-- create and checkout test-branch2
+- ALWAYS FROM MASTER, create and checkout test-branch2
-- touch file3.txt
+- touch file3.md
-- touch file4.txt
+- touch file4.md
 - commit
+- Look at your files.
+Which ones are there?

-- check back to master
+- checkout back to master
+- Which files are there?

 #### Branch Conventions
 - Branches should typically be named after features you are working on.